skiby7/skiby7.github.io/_course/lesson-1.md

 0010 -> 1101
 ```

- > ℹ️ **Note:** shifting 1 bit left or right equals respectevely to multiply or divide (much faster than regular operations) the operand by two!
+ > ℹ️ **Note:** shifting 1 bit left or right equals respectively to multiply or divide (much faster than regular operations) the operand by two!

 ## Basic String Operations